Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 One of the reasons I enjoy working with Physics-Informed Neural Networks (PINNs) is that they force me to think like both a machine learning engineer and a physicist.

 Unlike conventional neural networks that primarily focus on minimizing a data-driven loss, PINNs must simultaneously satisfy experimental observations and governing physical laws.
-This additional constraint is precisely what makes them powerful, but it is also what makes them challenging to train.
+This additional constraint is precisely what makes them powerful, but it is also that makes them vulnerable and challenging to train.

-During my journey building Inverse PINNs for battery degradation modeling, I ran into several practical challenges.
+During my journey building PINNS & Inverse PINNs in my projects, I ran into several practical challenges.
 Some were numerical, some were physical, and some were simply optimization problems disguised as physics problems.

-I created this to list the problems I have faced and would add as I encounter new problems in my upcoming project.
+I have listed the common bottlenecks while handling PINN projects.(most of these I have faced and I wanted to put them as lessons learned)

-Here are the most important lessons I learned along the way.

 ---